Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Basics.md

 ## Unsupervised Machine Learning: Clustering

 Clustering describes the process of grouping objects in sets where grouped objects are more similar (in some sense) then objects in other groups.
+Importantly, an unsupervised machine learning algorithm doesn't get the expected result, just the inputs, like with clustering or dimensonality reduction.

 ## Supervised Machine Learning